MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-architecture-modern-experience.md

 ## Information architecture elements in SharePoint

 Information architecture is about how you organize and label your content and how your visitors interact with the content to get work done.
-This includes elements like navigation, search, site hierarchy, taxonomy, and security.
+On websites, information architecture includes elements like navigation, search, site hierarchy, taxonomy, and security.
 Modern SharePoint information architecture is also about how to ensure the right content gets to the right people and follows your organization’s content compliance regulations.

 Information architecture covers 6 main elements that relate to way finding in SharePoint: